Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

 ## Prerequisites

-To complete this guide you will need:
+To complete this installation you will need:

 * A valid Bintray account.
 You will need your **username**, account **password** and account **API Key**.
   * Example: